guilhermehardt/pulumi-transfer-resources/README.md

 $ export OLD_STATE_FILE="old_state.json"
 $ python main.py
 ```
-5. It`s possible to format json file
+It`s possible to format json file
 ```bash
 $ cat <<< $(jq '.' to_import_${NEW_STATE_FILE}) > to_import_${NEW_STATE_FILE}
 ```
-6. Now we need to use the file created by script to import the resouces into new stack:
+Now we need to use the file created by script to import the resouces into new stack:
 ```bash
 $ export NEW_STATE_FILE="new_state.json"
 $ pulumi stack import --file to_import_${NEW_STATE_FILE}
 $ pulumi preview
 ```
-7. At end, the state of resources moved should be removed in old stack, to avoid duplication:
+At the end, the state of resources moved should be removed in old stack, to avoid duplication:
 **!!!** Before run the below shell script check if all resources was moved from old to new stack
 ```bash
 $ bash ./old_state_delete_resouces_imported.sh